How to Take Off

 Wind Check:

-Running and Lift-off:
+Running and Taking Off:

 The parachute opens upwards, and after a few steps, your feet leave the ground.
 The flight begins.